Affordable funeral or cremation in Biloxi, MS

 There is the $255 Social Security death benefit (if qualifying), and veterans are entitled to some benefits.
 Failing that, it is largely down to the family to raise the funds to cover disposition arrangements.

-Each state does have its own budget to cover indigent burials, but this is now almost entirely allocated to covering the costs for those who become a responsibility of the state.
+Each state has its own budget to cover indigent burials, but this is now almost entirely allocated to covering the costs for those who become the state’s responsibility.
 Sometimes, there is some public aid, and you must inquire about your local county Social Services.

-Union, faith, and charity groups also support the bereaved with funeral expenses.
-You can read further in this article, ‘What are your options on how to pay for a funeral or cremation?’.
+Union, faith, and charity groups also help the bereaved with funeral expenses.
+This article, ‘What are your options on how to pay for a funeral or cremation?’, provides more information.

 Serving families in George, Hancock, Harrison, Jackson, and Stone Counties and throughout Long Beach, Mississippi City, Handsboro, Beauvoir, St. Martin, D’Iberville, Ocean Springs, Gulf Hills, Cedar Lake, Wool Market, Popps Ferry Rd, Saint Martin, W Gay Rd N / Whetston, Van Buren Ave, Pass Rd / Fernwood Rd, Irish Hill Dr, Rodenberg Ave / Pass Rd.